Sanford M. Jacoby

-Ph.D. in Economics, University of California, Berkeley
+Ph.D. in Economics, University of California, Berkeley (1981)

-Jacoby is co-editor of Comparative Labor Law & Policy Journal and serves on the editorial boards of scholarly journals in the United States and abroad.
-He has been a visiting professor at Cornell University, Doshisha University, the London School of Economics, the University of Manchester, the University of Tokyo, and Waseda University.
-He recently received a Guggenheim Fellowship, which is supporting his next book.
-It analyzes the reaction of labor movements to financialization, focusing on pension fund activism, regulatory efforts, and corporate governance.
+Jacoby is co-editor of Comparative Labor Law & Policy Journal and serves on the editorial boards of other journals in the United States and abroad.
+He has been a visiting professor at Cardiff University, Doshisha University, the London School of Economics, the University of Manchester, the University of Tokyo and Waseda University.
+He is the recipient of several awards, including a Guggenheim Fellowship to support his most recent book.

 Please visit Professor Jacoby’s personal academic website for more content: www.sanfordjacoby.com

 Labor in the Age of Finance: Pensions, Politics, and Corporations from Deindustrialization to Dodd-Frank (Princeton University Press, 2021)